ice-blockchain/bridge/documentation/integration-flow.md

 ---

+## 2. For existing $ICE (old BSC contract) holders
+We should call the swap contract and swap $ICE for $ION on BSC.

+This flow is described at: [./ice-wrapped-ice-swap-flow.md](./ice-wrapped-ice-swap-flow.md).

+## For $ION (new BSC contract + ION chain) holders
+The $ION holders will be able to swap between BSC and ION chain their ION tokens.

-## 1. Direction A: Wrapped ICE on BSC → ION
+## 3. Direction A: Wrapped ICE on BSC → ION

 1. The bridge, which is moving Wrapped ICE from the BSC Chain will produce appropriate amount of ION to a given wallet each time, when it detects that Wrapped ICE is burnt in the BSC blockchain.